Views: 26 Author: Rachel Publish Time: 2025-08-15 Origin: Site

 Adequate Performance: For the vast majority of watch wearers and typical environments, 316L provides perfectly sufficient corrosion resistance and durability.
 Its performance meets industry standards.

-Easier Manufacturing: The relative ease of machining, stamping, and polishing 316L simplifies production, reduces tooling costs, shortens manufacturing time, and requires less specialized equipment or operator skill compared to 904L.
+Easier Manufacturing: Machining, stamping, and polishing 316L is simpler.
+This makes production easier and cuts tooling costs.
+It also shortens manufacturing time and needs less specialized equipment or operator skill than 904L.

 Proven Record: 316L has been the standard in watchmaking for decades.
 It's a known quantity with reliable performance characteristics.